Global Stocks Wobble After Last Week's Rally

 Investors may get fresh cues on the European Central Bank's response to the coronavirus pandemic and wider monetary policy when ECB President Christine Lagarde speaks to EU lawmakers at 9:45 a.m.
 ET.

-Brent crude, the global gauge of crude-oil prices, rose 0.8% to $42.67 a barrel after the Organization of the Petroleum Exporting Countries and its allies agreed to collective cuts of 9.6 million barrels a day until the end of next month.
-The gauge for U.S. crude rose almost 1%, after earlier crossing the $40-a-barrel threshold for the first time since early March.
+Brent crude, the global gauge of crude-oil prices, edged down 0.2% to $42.22 a barrel after the Organization of the Petroleum Exporting Countries and its allies agreed to collective cuts of 9.6 million barrels a day until the end of next month.
+The gauge for U.S. crude fell 0.3%, after earlier crossing the $40-a-barrel threshold for the first time since early March.

-Massive stimulus by central banks has fed into energy markets, and crude prices now imply a robust economic recovery, said Suvro Sarkar, regional energy analyst at DBS Bank.
+Brent crude, the global gauge of crude-oil prices, edged down 0.2% to $42.22 a barrel after a press conference following an agreement by the Organization of the Petroleum Exporting Countries and its allies to collective cuts of 9.6 million barrels a day until the end of next month.
+The gauge for U.S. crude fell 0.3%, after earlier crossing the $40-a-barrel threshold for the first time since early March.

-"The oil market is looking a bit too optimistic," Mr. Sarkar said, and could sell off if, for example, countries were unwilling to maintain supply curbs.
-At the same time, Brent crude could climb to about $50 a barrel by year-end if rising demand and this year's output cuts tip the global oil market into a supply deficit for next year.
+An emphasis on the need for strict compliance with the new production cuts may have prompted crude prices to give up their gains, said Bjarne Schieldrop, an analyst at SEB Markets.

 In Asia, Japan's Nikkei 225 added 1.4% by the close of trading, while the Shanghai Composite and South Korea's Kospi Composite posted more tepid gains.
 Markets in Australia were closed for a holiday.